Warning message

 • Honorary status: As a clinician, a title holder is considered to hold honorary status with ANU, and does not establish any employment relationship with the University.
 The appointment does not alter any existing employment relationship with another organisation or institution.

-• Appointment to honorary Academic Level A-D.
+• Conferral of Appointment to honorary Academic Title Level A-D.

-• Appointment or promotion to honorary Academic Clinical Title Level E: the School Director sends the recommendation to the Vice-Chancellor.
+• Appointment to honorary AcademicTitle Level E: the School Director sends the committee recommendation to the ANU College Dean and Vice-Chancellor.

-• Renewal of honorary Academic Clinical Title A-D.
+• Renewal of honorary Academic Titles A-D.

 What information should be included in my Curriculum Vitae?